GreenSystemes/OA-Doc-Parser/README.md

 Optional parameter :

  - `--tag` : Can be used more that one time.
 Define tag use filter component and route for partial swagger.
+If no `--tag` set, no filtering will be made.

 ### Configuration file